Business Card Design

 The idea of continuity has been rapidly increasing in importance ever since businesses started to adopt a multichannel approach to interacting and engaging with their audience.

-For example, continuity in social media marketing is essential, making sure that an audience receives a similar experience — and receives a similar impression of the brand — no matter what social network or platform they choose to use.
+For example, continuity in social media marketing is essential, ensuring that an audience receives a similar experience — and receives a similar impression of the brand — no matter what social network or platform they choose to use.

 It is the same when it comes to business design: every single one of your organisation’s advertising methods should offer the same experience and give off the same message.